 Once the submission deadline has passed, a jury show of artwork submissions is held.
 Students vote for work to be published.
 Each selected work of art — illustration, painting, photograph, ceramic, etc — is paired with a literary piece for publication.
 Once printed, Spindrift is then available to purchase, savor and enjoy!

 Spindrift has had the honor of placing top in the nation among colleges for many years.
-In 2005 and 2010, Spindrift was awarded 1st place in the Community College Humanities Association’s Literary Magazine Competition.
-In 2011, Spindrift placed 3rd in CCHA's Pacific-Western Division.
+In 2017 Spindrift tied for 2nd place nationally and 1st place Pacific-Western in the prestigious Community College Humanities Association’s Literary Magazine Competition.

 For the student team behind Spindrift, the rewards are many.
 For example, they get real-world print production experience, the opportunity to work with a wide range of artists and writers as well as a chance to collaborate across campus departments.
 We're happy to report that many students who've worked on Spindrift are now working for some amazing companies such as the Seattle Times.

 If you would like to submit your art or literary work to Spindrift, please visit the Submissions page for guidelines or email: firstname.lastname@example.org.
 Thank you!